AdguardTeam/AGLint/README.md

 ## Features

-- :earth_americas: **Universal**: supports all syntaxes currently in use: AdGuard, uBlock Origin and AdBlock / Adblock Plus.
+- :earth_americas: **Universal**: supports all syntaxes currently in use: AdGuard, uBlock Origin and Adblock Plus.
 - :white_check_mark: **Error-tolerant**: it can parse any filter list, even if it contains minor syntax errors.
 - :zap: **Fast**: made with performance in mind.
 - :thumbsup: **Easy to use**: it can be used as a CLI tool or programmatically.